c4arl0s/Segues/README.md

 ### Transitions between scenes.

 With segues, you can use IB to define how one scene will transition to another.
-This works only in storyboards, bot nibs.
+This works only in storyboards, not nibs.

 # Perform Segues